Welcome to COSC 1336

 About the Course

 This is an introductory course in computer programming using Python.
 It covers preparatory computer science concepts that relate to programming.
 And, the Python language also receives substantial coverage.
 While there are no official course prerequisites, general computing skills are essential.
 For instance, students should be proficient with directory navigation, file creation/deletion/moving/copying, text editing, and basic numerical calculations.
 Unless you have considerable programming experience, this course will likely require a significant amount of time and effort.
-Students should budget at least 5-10 hours per week to study the material and complete the assignments.
+Students should budget at least five-to-ten hours per week to study the material and complete the assignments.
 Naturally, time requirements are influenced by a variety of factors such as previous experience, skills, and exposure to technical academic work.
 Five-to-ten hours is only an estimate and considerably more time may be required.

 Python is a direct descendant of the 'ABC' programming language.
 However, the initial goal of Python was to be unlike ABC in many ways and to repair the perceived deficiencies.
 Although not formally considered a member of the 'C family' of languages which include C, C++, C#, Java, Perl, and PHP, Python's syntax was influenced by C. Instead of an emphasis on expanding the base Python language to accommodate new features, the focus has been on a small core language with an expansive library.

-In this course we will begin with simple examples of Python which we will write with a basic text editor and execute in a command window like shown below.
+In this course we will begin with simple examples of Python which we will write with a basic text editor and execute in a command window like that shown below.
 In the world of professional development, the majority of Python applications are written using an IDE (Integrated Development Environment) and produce graphical user interface (GUI) applications, analytical tools, or the server-side code supporting websites.

 Even though the IDE is the standard development tool, by starting with the basics, we obtain a comprehensive foundation and an appreciation for the more powerful tools.
 Furthermore, by working with the command line, direct access to the interpreter will not be a mysterious alternative after using it for a few simple programs.
 The example below shows a basic 'hello world' program executed by the Python interpreter in interactive mode at the command prompt.